The Regions Of New South Wales (NSW)

 Sydney – The Capital

-Our hometown and the topic of our first website, Sydney Expert; we love Sydney and can give you 100 reasons why you should visit.
+Our hometown and focus of our first website, Sydney Expert; we love Sydney and can give you 100 reasons you should visit.
 Choosing just five is hard!
 However, even with just a weekend in the city, you can see many of the best sites.

 Top 5 things to do on your first visit to Sydney

 - See the city’s twin icons, the Opera House and Harbour Bridge

 - Ride the ferry across the harbour to Manly

 - Take a coastal walk along one of Sydney’s beaches

 - Explore Barangaroo and enjoy a meal at one of the waterfront restaurants

 - Spend a day in one of the city’s inner suburbs – either DIY by train or on a guided tour

 Make sure you book a Sydney Greeter.
 I can’t recommend this enough.
 Spending a couple of hours with a local is the best way to get to know a city.
 There are lots more ideas on our seven days in Sydney itinerary.